- ABMS Certification:

 - Clinical Practice:

-- Arteriovenous Malformations, Atherosclerosis, Cerebral Aneurysm, Tinnitus (Ringing in the Ears), Arterial Dissections, Brain Aneurysm
+- Arteriovenous Malformations, Atherosclerosis, Brain Aneurysms (Cerebral Aneurysms), Tinnitus (Ringing in the Ears), Arterial Dissections, Brain Aneurysm, Brain Aneurysm Treatments

 - Assistant Professor